SirCapitain/Quingine/README.md

 However, due to quite limited knowledge of everything, this code is poorly optimized.

+*PLEASE NOTE*
+This program is 100% CPU based.
+I could install a library to make it run on a GPU buuuuuut....
+I do wanna.

 If downloaded you may notice a terrible naming scheme.
 Deal with it.
 Unless you don't want to.